Tsadiku-Mengist/OIBSIP/README.md

 ## Features

--Fully responsive design
+- Fully responsive design
--Modern and clean user interface
+- Modern and clean user interface
--Converts between Celsius, Fahrenheit, and Kelvin -Provides error handling for invalid inputs
+- Converts between Celsius, Fahrenheit, and Kelvin
+- Provides error handling for invalid inputs
--Built with Vue.js for dynamic behavior
+- Built with Vue.js for dynamic behavior

 ## Technologies Used